1richi1/1richi1/README.md

 # Riccardo Rettore - AI Enthusiast | Deep Learning | Robotics | Control Systems

 Welcome to my GitHub profile!
 I'm Riccardo Rettore, a passionate AI enthusiast with a strong background in deep learning, robotics, control systems, and computer vision.
-Currently pursuing a master's degree in Control Systems Engineering with a focus on robotics and AI at the University of Vicenza, I’m dedicated to pushing the boundaries of technology to create innovative, real-world applications.
+Currently pursuing a master's degree in Control Systems Engineering with a focus on robotics and AI at the University of Padova, I’m dedicated to pushing the boundaries of technology to create innovative, real-world applications.

 ## 🚀 About Me